Best Slot Machines in Reno

 Here’s an example of a slot’s relative tightness.

-Since we’re talking about slots in Reno, let’s pick a popular game you’ll find all over town.
+Since we’re talking about the loosest slots in Reno, let’s pick a popular game you’ll find all over town.
 The 50 Lions slots by Aristocrat Gaming are a perfect fit.
 It’s a simple game with 5 reels and three rows of symbols, a video slot that uses bonuses, wild symbols, and a scatter symbol to give modern slot players the features they’re looking for.
 It’s an easy game to play with pretty symbols and lights and it’s on probably every floor of every casino in town.

 Aristocrat’s standard game of 50 Lions has a theoretical RTP of 94.71%.
 Given enough time, 50 Lions will keep a little over 94% of the money you put in.
 But you shouldn’t expect every game you find in Reno to have that same RTP setting.
 That’s because Aristocrat, like all casino game designers, gives casinos the ability to adjust the game’s RTP to suit their needs.